New York Employment Lawyers Help Sexual Harassment Victims

 Contact Us Today

-Contact at Leeds Brown, representing employees in New York City and all surrounding boroughs.
+Contact us, representing employees in New York City and all surrounding boroughs.
 Let us provide a free case evaluation and begin the process of determining if you have a claim.
 There are time limits to file complaints so don’t wait.
 Call New York sexual harassment attorneys today at 1-800-585-4658 to find out more.
 Someone is here to take your phone call 24/7.